Alex Cisak: International career

 Cisak was eligible to play for either Poland or Australia due to holding dual citizenship.
-In July 2008, Cisak was listed in a group of Australian footballers aged between 16 to 22 known as "the lost boys", including Paul Giannou, Andreas Govas, Robert Stambolziev and Dean Bouzanis, who were likely to play for or had played for national teams of the country of their heritage.
+In July 2008, Cisak was listed in a group of Australian footballers aged between 16 and 22 known as "the lost boys", including Paul Giannou, Andreas Govas, Robert Stambolziev and Dean Bouzanis, who were likely to play for or had played for national teams of the country of their heritage.

 On Monday 6 October 2008 Cisak made his debut for Australia U20 in their 3–1 victory over China playing the full 90 minutes.
 On 21 July 2009, Cisak was again called into the Australia U20 squad by manager Jan Versleijen for the match against Argentina U20.
 He has since gone on to make an additional three appearances for the Under 20s and was named in the squad for the 2009 FIFA U-20 World Cup in Egypt.

 On 19 August 2015, Cisak was named in a 23-man squad for Australia ahead of two 2018 FIFA World Cup qualifying matches against Bangladesh and Tajikistan.